 The benefit that will accrue to urban poor folks with the NULM scheme are as follow:

-- Self Help groups – All the SHGs of urban poor can avail bank loan at 7% rate of interest.
+- Self Help groups – All the SHGs of the urban poor can avail bank loan at 7% rate of interest.
 An additional 3 percent interest subvention will be provided to all women SHGs who repay their loan in time.
-Thus, in case of timely repayment, effective interest rate would be only 4%.
+Thus, in the case of timely repayment, the effective interest rate would be only 4%.
 Read in details about the Self Help Groups on the given link.

 - Urban Street Vendors- National Urban Livelihood Mission aims at upskilling the street vendors.
-It supports development of vendor market, vending zone & informal sector markets with infrastructure/civic facilities such as paving, water supply, solid waste disposal facility, lighting, storage space etc.
+It supports the development of vendor market, vending zone & informal sector markets with infrastructure/civic facilities such as paving, water supply, solid waste disposal facility, lighting, storage space etc.

-- NULM also supports micro-enterprises in development, and their credit enablement.
+- NULM also supports micro-enterprises in development and their credit enablement.